Win10

 At the moment WSL cannot access Windows named pipes, so Philipp Scheit

-removing the dependency on the symlink to %USERPROFILE%
+removing the dependency on the symlink to %USERPROFILE%, but requiring

 ssh